-The Compensation Committee is responsible for, among other things, determining the cash compensation and equity compensation of our executive officers, subject to the review of our full Board of Directors and approval by the Board in the case of cash compensation only.
+The Compensation Committee is responsible for, among other things, determining the cash compensation and equity compensation of our executive officers, subject to the review of our full Board of Directors and approval by the Board of Directors in the case of cash compensation only.
 On an annual basis, the Compensation Committee reviews the respective salaries of our executive officers in light of the goals and objectives relevant to each officer, including, as the Compensation Committee deems appropriate, consideration of (i) the individual officer's position, scope of responsibilities and level of experience, (ii) the rate of inflation, (iii) the range of salary increases for our employees generally, and (iv) the salaries paid to comparable officers in comparable companies.
-On an annual basis, the Compensation Committee also determines appropriate cash bonuses, if any, for the Company's executive officers (based upon an applicable percentage of base salary as determined by the Compensation Committee), after consideration of specific individual and Company performance goals and criteria.
+On an annual basis, the Compensation Committee also determines appropriate cash bonuses, if any, for our executive officers (based upon an applicable percentage of base salary as determined by the Compensation Committee), after consideration of specific individual and company performance goals and criteria.
 Furthermore, the Committee grants stock awards under the stock plan to our executive officers and other employees and determines the terms, conditions, restrictions and limitations of the awards granted.
 In this regard, the number of shares of stock for which awards are granted are based on, as the Compensation Committee deems appropriate, each individual's position and our financial performance, the Compensation Committee's assessment of the individual's performance, initiative, contribution to our success and total compensation package.
-The Board, upon the Compensation Committee's recommendation, has delegated authority to our CEO to grant restricted stock awards in connection with new hires and promotions of current employees who are not Section 16 officers under specific guidelines set by the Compensation Committee.
+The Board of Directors, upon the Compensation Committee's recommendation, has delegated authority to our CEO to grant restricted stock awards in connection with new hires and promotions of current employees who are not Section 16 officers under specific guidelines set by the Compensation Committee.
 This delegation of authority does not extend to awards granted under our annual incentive stock program or any awards falling outside the stated guidelines.
 The Compensation Committee has the sole authority, at our expense, to select, retain, compensate and oversee any compensation consultant to be used to assist in its evaluation of the compensation of our directors and executive officers.
 The Committee also has the authority to obtain legal counsel, accountants, and other advisers of its choice to further assist the Compensation Committee in connection with its functions and to set the compensation and oversee the work of such advisers.
+In addition, the Compensation Committee is responsible for administering our Executive Officer Clawback Policy.

-In 2021, the Compensation Committee engaged the consulting firm of Korn Ferry to evaluate the compensation packages for our leadership team, including our executive officers.
+In February 2023, the Compensation Committee engaged the consulting firm of Korn Ferry to evaluate the compensation packages for our leadership team, including our executive officers.
 In its report, Korn Ferry compared pay levels for our executive officers against data from Korn Ferry's survey database of executive compensation and from proxies of peer group companies.
 The comparison data consisted of base salary, targets for short-term incentives, targets for total cash compensation, long-term incentives and target total direct compensation.
 The report then determined for each category the percentile into which our executive officers' compensation fell relative to the executive officers of comparable companies.
-The Compensation Committee used these data, along with the Board of Director's assessments of the performance of our executive officers, to determine our executive officers' compensation packages.
+The Compensation Committee used this data, along with the Board of Directors' assessments of the performance of our executive officers, to determine our executive officers' compensation packages.
 Additionally, the Compensation Committee considered recommendations made by Mr. Holt regarding Mr. Singleton's compensation package.
-The compensation packages for our leadership team, including our executive officers, were not re-evaluated by the consulting firm of Korn Ferry or any other consulting firm since the 2021 evaluation.
+The compensation packages for our leadership team, including our executive officers, have not been re-evaluated by the consulting firm of Korn Ferry or any other consulting firm since the February 2023 evaluation.